Hampshire Hikes & Historical Sites

 Today we visit Monchy School, sponsored by both our hotel and our in-house charity Heart and Sole.
 We provide funds for the school’s Breakfast Club, but also provide them with additional school or personal items that they may require.
 You may contribute too, please contact RWH Travel if you wish to do so.
 On arrival we will take a short tour of the school and deliver any items that we have brought for them.

 A brief drive from there takes us to where we will begin our walk of approximately five miles along a generally flat but occasionally undulating trail.
 There are many varied environments to enjoy the many views along the way, such as the mangrove, the lazy flowing river, and a quiet beach cove where we will rest while the cool Atlantic breeze blows by.
-Here we can see the local fisherman go about their day.
+Here we may see the local fisherman go about their day.
 The walk continues to a headland for stunning views of the Atlantic Coast, before rejoining the trail which will take us back to the bus, and we return to the hotel.

 We begin with a visit to the beautiful Mamiku Botanical Gardens, and discover the exotic flora and learn about the history of the estate.
 After, we begin the Pointe de Caille coastal walk; this is a leisurely walk along good tracks to an Atlantic headland and on to a quiet secluded beach called “The Honeymoon Beach” where it is possible to have lunch in the shade and swim, (if you don't mind seaweed, as large quantities of seaweed drift ashore on the eastern side of the island).